-Under certain conditions personal business income may be taxed on a scedular basis using a lump-sum deduction regime (the tax base is determined on the basis of lump-sum costs accounting for 80 % of income).
+Under certain conditions personal business income may be taxed on a schedular basis using a lump-sum deduction regime (the tax base is determined on the basis of lump-sum costs accounting for 80 % of revenues but not more than the statutory amount).
 The tax rate is 20 %.
 The tax is treated as a final tax for residents and non-residents alike.